ar-pa/HMC-manual/README.md

 * Don't use multiple-test generator.
 This type of generator could not be used in stressing.
 * When writing a generator, use argv to have some parameters (like n, q, etc).
 Refer to testlib repository for examples.
 Then you can add stress (in Polygon) and test solutions easily.
 * You can move test cases from Polygon to HMC using [PolygonToHE](https://github.com/ar-pa/polygonToHE).
+* We don't prefer problems with subtasks.
+A wrong solution must get zero score (and for sure a correct solution must get 100).
+So you can set test scores as you want.
+Anyway, dividing score to test cases equally is always a good strategy.

 ## Writing generator, validator
 Check [Testlib Toturial](codeforces.com/testlib).
 For examples, check [Testlib Github Repository](https://github.com/MikeMirzayanov/testlib).